What is an Outreach Run?

 Recommended Donation Items:

 - Food: Try to make bagged meals of substance.
 Include a sandwich, a piece of fruit, a high protein snack, a juice box, and a dessert item.
-You may consider providing gift cards to restaurants and grocery stores that are accessible.
+Prepackaged food and beverages are preferred.
+Please contact the Public Education Coordinator before including gift cards or other objects of monetary value.

 - Clothing: Try to collect all the essentials (coats, pants, shirts), but don’t forget socks, underwear, knit hats (men’s and women’s), gloves, and scarves.
 Socks, especially wool socks in the winter, are extremely popular!